Latest Posts

 Perhaps physics classes should come with a warning: “Spoiler alert.”
 Now it is up to me to put knowledge aside and see the rainbow as beautiful again.

 I was listening to music on my phone with my earbuds and really rather enjoying it.
-But then a person sat down next to me, and I realized that they weren't really there.
+But when a person sat down next to me, I realized that they weren't really there.
 It wasn't just, "sitting next to someone I don't know"; it was sitting next to someone that wasn't sitting next to me at all.

 So, I took out my earbuds and put away my phone.
 I wanted to connect in even the most trivial of ways.